 A configuration bit, BOREN, can disable (if clear/programmed), or enable (if set) the Brown-out Reset circuitry.
-If VDD falls below parameter D005 for greater than parameter #35, the brown-out situation will reset the chip.
-A RESET may not occur if VDD falls below parameter D005 for less than parameter #35.
+If VDD falls below parameter D005 for greater than parameter 35, the brown-out situation will reset the chip.
+A RESET may not occur if VDD falls below parameter D005 for less than parameter 35.
 The chip will remain in Brown-out Reset until VDD rises above BVDD.
-The Power-up Timer will then be invoked and will keep the chip in RESET an additional time delay (parameter #33).
+If the Power-up Timer is enabled, it will be invoked after VDD rises above BVDD; it then will keep the chip in RESET for an additional time delay (parameter 33).
 If VDD drops below BVDD while the Power-up Timer is running, the chip will go back into a Brown-out Reset and the Power-up Timer will be initialized.
 Once VDD rises above BVDD, the Power-up Timer will execute the additional time delay.